RELIEF + RENEWAL FOR JAMAICA

 Treasure Beach, ST ELIZABETH, JAMAICA

-Verified by B. Macaulay through Ania who is helping specific communities she is in relationship with.
 Ania was an artist juror for our Black Cinema Collective Microgrant.

-Cosmo Whyte (Jamaican Visual Artist) + family
+Cosmo Whyte, Jamaican Visual Artist + family

 FUNDS + GOODS for HOME RECOVERY